-Business and career goals are mostly related to the material world.
-How to be more effective, how to get more done in less time, but also how to put in more than others and get exceptional results.
+Business and career goals mostly relate to the material world.
+How to be more productive, how to get more done in less time, but also how to put in more than others and get exceptional results.
 This may be something you need to do yourself or help others to achieve a common goal.

 - I increase my income to exceed my expenses.

 - I create a safety fund that I can use in the case of setbacks and delays.